-Your social media presence is very important — follow the right hashtags, make friends, engage in conversations, help other devs in need.
+Your social media presence is very important — hashtags can help find friends and allow you to engage with the community and help other devs in need.
 Honesty is key and you should be authentic, because nobody likes boring press releases or pushy advertisements.
-When the time comes your community will help you spread the word about your shiny little game.
+When the time comes, your community will help you spread the word about your shiny new game!

-Grow your fanbase by talking to them, sharing tips, offering discounts, giving away prizes in competitions, or just complaining at the weather or buggy browser you have to deal with.
-Act cool, be generous, be yourself and be there for others, and you'll get treated with respect.
+Grow your audience by talking to them, sharing tips, offering discounts, giving away prizes in competitions, or just complaining at the weather or buggy browser you have to deal with.
+Be generous, be yourself and be there for others, and you'll be treated with respect.

-Using game portals is mostly concerned with monetization, but if you're not planning to sell licenses to allow people to purchase your game and are intending to implement adverts instead, promoting your game across free portals can be effective.
-You can send your games for publication on portals like HTML5Games.com, which work more like an advertising platform than the usual publishing portals.
+Using game portals is mostly concerned with monetization, but if you're not planning to sell licenses to allow people to purchase your game and are intending to implement adverts or in-app purchases instead, promoting your game across free portals can be effective.

-Free portals offer traffic, but only the best ones are popular enough to earn something noticable out of the implemented advertisements.
+Free portals offer traffic, but only the best ones are popular enough to generate revenues from advertisements on in-app purchases.
 On the other hand they are a perfect tool to make games visible to a broader audience if you have no budget and limited time.

 You can try and reach the press about your game, but bear in mind that they get a tonne of requests like this every single day, so be humble and patient if they don't answer right away, and be polite when talking to them.
 Be sure to check first if they are dealing with specific genres of games or platforms, so you don't send them something that is not relevant to them in the first place.
 If you're honest with your approach and your game is good, then you've got more of a chance of success.

-If you want to learn more about the etiquette of contacting the press you should definitely check out How To Contact Press - a great guide from Pixel Prospector, and the Video Game Journaliser site curated by them for the list of sites to contact.
+If you want to learn more about the etiquette of contacting the press you should definitely check out How To Contact Press - a great guide from Pixel Prospector.

 It's good to share your knowledge with other devs — after all you probably learned a thing or two from online articles, so you take the time to pay that knowledge forward.
 Talking or writing about something you achieved or problems you overcame is something people would be interested it.
 And you can use your own game as an example, especially in a tutorial when you're showing how to do something you've implemented already.
 That way everyone benefits — people learn new skills, your game gets promoted, and if you're lucky you can even get paid for writing a tutorial if it's good enough.